- Tools for achieving effective collaboration

 Rod Nathan, Commercial Manager, Crossrail

-14:45 Project effectiveness through collaboration - construction and engineering project management
+14:45 Project effectiveness through collaboration - a case study from the infrastructure sector

-In this session we present a case study of a successful approach to collaboration within an infrastructure project.
+In this session we present a case study of a successful approach to collaboration within a high profile infrastructure project.

 Simon Blanchflower, Major Programme Director – Thameslink, Network Rail